zombie-einstein/jumanji/docs/environments/search_and_rescue.md

 Many aspects of the environment can be customised:

 - Agent observations can be customised by implementing the `ObservationFn` interface.
-- Rewards can be customised, to allow for time dependent rewards, and to distribute rewards between agents that find a target simultaneously in the same step.
+- Rewards can be customised by implementing the `RewardFn` interface.
-- Target dynamics can be customised to model various search scenarios.
+- Target dynamics can be customised to model various search scenarios by implementing the `TargetDynamics` interface.

 ## Observations